-Construction of the new west slope development is scheduled to commence in 2023 and will incorporate 15 Intensive and extensive green roofs and Rain Garden landscape installations.
+Construction of the new west slope development commenced in 2023 and will incorporate 15 Intensive and extensive green roofs and Rain Garden landscape installations.

 Grasslands

 The campus has several grassland parcels that are managed in various ways including Passive rewilding and low management elements of chalk grassland, tussocky grassland with tall herbs and ruderal vegetation.